Interstate 15 in Montana

-In the U.S. state of Montana, Interstate 15 (I-15, additionally named as the First Special Service Force Memorial Highway from Helena to the Alberta, Canada border, where it continues on into Canada retaining that designation) continues onward from Idaho for nearly 400 mi through the cities of Butte, Helena, and Great Falls, intersecting with I-90, I-115, and I-315.
+In the U.S. state of Montana, Interstate 15 (I-15) continues onward from Idaho for nearly 400 mi through the cities of Butte, Helena, and Great Falls, intersecting with I-90, I-115, and I-315.
 I-15 reaches its northern terminus at the international border with Alberta, Canada.
+I-15 is additionally named as the First Special Service Force Memorial Highway from Helena to the Alberta border, where Alberta Highway 4 continues into Canada retaining that designation.

 I-15 joins with I-90 and makes a junction with a short, 1 mi spur route I-115 in Butte.